mattlewis92/webpack-filter-warnings-plugin/README.md

 }
 ```

-### Why not use the built in stats.warnings filter?
+### Why not use the built in stats.warningsFilter option?
-Currently karma-webpack does not respect the stats.warning filter.
-Also when excluding all warnings, webpack still says there are some warnings.
+Currently karma-webpack does not respect the stats.warningsFilter option.
+Also when excluding all warnings, webpack still says `Compiled with warnings.` when all warnings are filtere.
 Hopefully this plugin will no longer need to exist one day.

 ## Licence
 MIT